Neroli1108/code-function-analysis-vscode-ext/README.md

 6. **Status Bar**:

-   - The status bar at the bottom left will display real-time updates, such as "Analyzing...", "Complete", or "Failed".
+   - The status bar at the bottom left will display real-time updates, such as "Analyzing...", "Complete", or "Retrying..." when applicable.

 ## Commands